Airbus A330 MRTT: Multinational Multi-Role Tanker Transport Fleet

-Out of the total of nine aircraft currently on order, five will be based at Eindhoven Air Base in the Netherlands and four at Cologne Bonn Airport in Germany.
-On 30 June 2020, Airbus delivered the first A330 MRTT.
-On 31 August 2021, the fifth aircraft was delivered.
-Aircraft six and seven, respectively were delivered on 26 and 28 July 2022.
+Out of the total of ten aircraft currently on order, six will be based at Eindhoven Air Base in the Netherlands and four at Cologne Bonn Airport in Germany.
+On 30 June 2020, Airbus delivered the first MRTT.
+Aircraft six and seven were delivered on 26 and 28 July 2022 respectively.
+On 23 March 2023, the MMF was declared Initial Operational Capable during a ceremony at Eindhoven Air Base.
+Additionally, Belgium announced a €265 million increase in the program's funding, after which a MoU contract was signed for a tenth MRTT by the Ministers of Defence of the Netherlands, Belgium, Luxembourg and Norway.
+Then the NSPA formally ordered an additional MRTT, increasing the MMF to 10 aircraft.